 The COVID-19 pandemic significantly affected the Company's financial results, particularly in the Attractions Division, during 2020/21 and in the prior year, 2021/22.
-Throughout the pandemic,
+During the current year, the

-Company has operated in accordance with local government and public health agency regulations.
-Currently, the Company's operations are not being significantly impacted by local government or public health agency mitigation efforts, however the Attractions Division operations still remain below pre-pandemic levels for a variety of reasons associated with the pandemic, such as decreased international travel and labour shortages.
+Company's operations are not being significantly impacted by local government or public health agency mitigation efforts, however the Attractions Division operations still remain below prepandemic levels for a variety of reasons that are partially attributed to the pandemic, such as decreased international travel and labour shortages.

-The uncertainty around the duration and potential impacts of the COVID-19 pandemic on the Company's financial results have declined in recent months.
+The uncertainty around the duration and potential impacts of the COVID-19 on the Company's financial results have continued to subside.
+During this summer, the Attractions Division was able to operate at, or near, full operation capacities for the first time since 2019.
 That being said, there continues to be some degree of risk on the predictability of the financial performance of the Company, both short-term and long-term, given the potential pandemic's evolutions locally, nationally and internationally, and responses by governments and health agencies to mitigate the pandemic's impact.